From El Clasico to the Superclasico: Football's biggest rivalries

 With 39 Premier League titles between them, the fight for domestic supremacy has pushed the two clubs to the limit.

-Sir Alex Ferguson famously claimed his ambition was to 'knock the Reds off their perch', after decades of success at Anfield.
+Alex Ferguson famously claimed his ambition was to "knock the Reds off their perch", after decades of success at Anfield.

-He successfully did so, though in more recent times Jurgen Klopp has led the Merseysiders back to the summit of English football — but United still offer stern opposition to any title challenge.
+He successfully did so, though in more recent times Jurgen Klopp has led the Merseysiders back to the summit of English football — most notably winning 7-0 in a stunning performance on home turf earlier this month.

 AC Milan vs Inter Milan